A full list of benefit rates for veterans can be found at the VA Pension Rate Table

 Generally, you must have 90 days or more of service of which at least 1 day must have occurred during a period of war, and you must have been discharged under conditions other than dishonorable.

-For more information see the Department of Veteran's Affairs Pension Fact Sheet.
+For more information see the Department of Veteran's Affairs webpage on Veterans Pension Benefits.

 You can apply by filling out VA Form 21-526, Veteran's Application for Compensation and/or Pension.
 If available, attach copies of dependency records (marriage and children's birth certificates) and current medical evidence (doctor and hospital reports).
 You can also apply on the internet at the Department of Veteran Affairs Online Application Website (VONAPP)